 Menopause, peri-menopause and post-menopause are stages in a woman’s life when her monthly period stops.
 This is the end of a woman’s reproductive years.

-Peri-menopause is the first stage in this process and can start eight to 10 years before menopause.
+Peri-menopause is the first stage in this process and can start eight to ten years before menopause.
 Think of it as the menopause transition.
 During this time, sex hormones such as oestrogen and progesterone can fluctuate significantly.
-Women typically start to experience it in their 40s – and often the most obvious signs are that your periods start to be erratic- though for some it can even start in their 30s.
+Women typically start to experience it in their 40s – though for some it can start in their 30s, with many women starting to have erratic periods as their most obvious symptom.

-The peri-menopause is followed by the menopause, with symptoms (1) including:
+The peri-menopause is followed by menopause, with symptoms (1) including:

 - Changes to the frequency of your periods (with them eventually stopping altogether)